pangeo-data/pangeo-eosc/README.md

 Are you a user who wants to get access to `pangeo-eosc` services?
 Please check the [getting started for users](./users/users-getting-started.md).

+Would you like to deploy this yourself instead?
+Please check the [getting started for providers](./providers/providers-getting-started.md).

 ## Publication & outreach

 You will find below a list of publications & conferences that made use of EOSC Pangeo resources and/or promoting Pangeo EOSC deployments: